-Compared to the first quarter of 2011, worldwide comparable company-operated house profit margins in the first quarter of 2012 increased by 120 basis points and worldwide comparable company-operated house profit per available room ("HP-PAR") increased by 9.6 percent on a constant U.S. dollar basis, reflecting higher occupancy, rate increases, improved productivity, and favorable benefits costs.
-These same factors as well as lower energy costs due to a mild winter, contributed to North American company-operated house profit margins increasing by 130 basis points compared to the 2011 first quarter.
-HP-PAR at those same properties increased by 10.7 percent.
-International company-operated house profit margins increased by 70 basis points, and HP-PAR at those properties increased by 6.6 percent reflecting increased demand and higher RevPAR in most locations and improved productivity, partially offset by the effects of RevPAR declines in the Middle East.
+Compared to the first half of 2011, worldwide comparable company-operated house profit margins in the first half of 2012 increased by 110 basis points and worldwide comparable company-operated house profit per available room ("HP-PAR") increased by 9.4 percent on a constant U.S. dollar basis, reflecting higher occupancy, rate increases, improved productivity, and favorable benefits costs.
+These same factors contributed to North American company-operated house profit margins increasing by 120 basis points compared to the first half of 2011.
+HP-PAR at those same properties increased by 9.9 percent.
+International company-operated house profit margins increased by 100 basis points, and HP-PAR at those properties increased by 8.2 percent reflecting increased demand and higher RevPAR in most locations and improved productivity.